5 Ways to Build Independence in Your Tween

 The tween years are a time when our kids begin to yearn for more independence.
 It’s a natural, good thing that we can use to help them acquire the skills they need to actually be independent one day with success!
 Teaching children independence can be tricky, so here are 5 ways you can utilize their desire to get out of the nest a bit, without turning over too much control.

-1. Academic life.
 Without a doubt, by the time your child is in middle school, they should be managing the daily responsibilities of their academic life without your constant oversight.
 Instead of hovering over them every evening asking which assignments are due and when the next math test is, help them develop organizational skills to manage it themselves.
-This is a high priority at this age, since the academic rigor of high school will demand that they be on their game.
-Do yourself a favor—be the “bad cop” and let your child suffer the consequences of a lack of responsibility or organization and learn from it before freshman year, when those grades begin to count toward college opportunities and scholarships!
+This is a high priority at this age since the academic rigor of high school will demand that they be on their game.
+Do yourself a favor—let your child suffer the consequences of a lack of responsibility or organization and learn from it before freshman year.
+That’s when those grades begin to count toward college opportunities and scholarships!

 And if your tween has a cell phone or will be getting one soon, use our Cell Phone Contract to set boundaries.

 Letting kids gain experience in making and managing money should start before the tween years, but if you’ve gotten behind in this department—get crackin’!
 You’ve only got a few years left before you’ll be asking your kid to manage a checking account, debit card, and a budget for a semester of college life.
 It’s not fair to throw them into the deep in of the pool all of a sudden at 18!
 Start now with smaller numbers, shorter budget periods, and simpler tools (maybe stick with cash for now), and ramp up to more real-world financial management methods in high school.